angelxuanchang/nlp-class/hw1.md

 ## The Challenge

-Your task is to _improve the F-score as much as possible_ which is explained in detail in the Accuracy section below.
+Your task is to _improve the F-score as much as possible_ which is explained in detail in the "Check your performance" section below.
 To help you do this the `data` directory contains two files:

     count_1w.txt : unigram counts of Chinese words